 Vegan Restaurants in Edinburgh

-The website Vegan Edinburgh is a useful resource for personal vegan restaurant reviews in Edinburgh – definitely check it out!
+The website Vegan Edinburgh is another useful resource for vegan food in Edinburgh – definitely check it out!

 Vegan Restaurants in Glasgow